Skip to content

 ShaFi: Share your Files

-ShaFi is a platform to share files using self expiring tokens.
-It offers features similar to WeTransfer, but hosted in your servers thus enabling you to control the limitations.
+ShaFi is a self-hosted alternative to WeTransfer.
+It enables to share files using self expiring tokens.
 It is similar to youtransfer, but ShaFi implements a backend to allow registered users to have control over their files, to have stats of usage of the sharing links and to create multiple sharing tokens.

 ShaFI implements two main workflows:

-• Unregistered sharing (similar to WeTransfer): an unregistered user uploads a file to ShaFi, and ShaFi creates an unique token that will automatically expire in 1 week.
+• Unregistered sharing (similar to WeTransfer): an unregistered user uploads a file to ShaFi, and ShaFi creates an unique token that will automatically expire in 1 week (this value can be configured for your servers).

 • Registered sharing: the registered users can upload files, but they are allowed to manage tokens for these files.
 It is possible to create multiple tokens for the same file, with different features: expiration dates, expiration hits, using password, etc.